-1.3.
-Business reports have fragments.
+1.5.
+Reports have fragments.

-A full business report can be broken down into report fragments of the full financial report.
-A fragment is a set of facts which go together for some specific purpose.
+A full report can be broken down into report fragments of the full report.
+A fragment is a set of facts sets.

 For example, a "list of products" is a fragment of a business report and is made up of a specific set of facts.